-Hong Kong protesters target airport but planes are running
+Hong Kong protesters target airport in call for democracy

 “We have no idea how to leave.
 We’re stuck,” a masked protester said, as others looked for buses and ferries to get back home.

-Sunday’s demonstration comes after police and protesters clashed overnight in some of the most intense violence since unrest erupted more than three months ago over concerns Beijing was planning to erode the autonomy granted to the former British colony when it was handed back to China in 1997.
+Sunday’s demonstration comes after police and protesters clashed overnight in some of the most intense violence since unrest erupted more than three months ago over concerns Beijing is eroding the autonomy granted to the territory when it was handed back to China in 1997.

-China denies the charge of meddling in Hong Kong, which it says is an internal affair.
+China denies the charge of meddling and says Hong Kong is an internal affair.
 It has denounced the protests and warned of the damage to the economy.

 Tourist numbers have plummeted in recent weeks and international trade fairs canceled as the territory faces its first recession in a decade.